kinx-project/kint/README.md

 Which Teensy should you buy for your build?
 Here are a few considerations:

-* The Teensy 3.6 is what I have been using for years now.
+* I have been using the Teensy 4.1 for many months without problems.

+* I used the Teensy 3.6 for multiple years, and many others are happy with it, too.

 * The Teensy++ 2.0 used to be the most popular choice, in part because it was the only option with the the predecessor keyboard controller.
 The [Teensy++